 - Sleep with a warm mist humidifier to keep your sinuses clear.

-- Learn my One Minute Meditation for coping with stress, anxiety and depression.
+- Practice my One Minute Meditation up to ten times per day to help cope with stress, anxiety and depression.

-- If you experience some of these signs, schedule a consult and follow the above guidelines for a balanced Winter!
+- If you experience some of these signs, schedule an Ayurvedic consult and follow the above tips for a balanced winter!

 Winter Grocery List

 Join Dr. John Douillard and thousands of others for The 3-Season Diet Challenge.
 It’s free!
 This challenge takes you through a year of eating seasonally with month-to-month support and guidance.
 Nature provides the ideal harvest for each season to keep you strong, healthy, energized and focused.
 New research suggests that our gut microbes are meant to change seasonally by the foods we eat.
 Seasonal microbes optimize digestion, mood and immunity – the way nature intended!